gquintanaorti/kernel_regression_of_3d_shapes/README.md

 If those two files are stored in the `Data` directory, the data contained in both of them can be loaded into main memory with the following command:
 ```
 ds = read_dataset( "name" )
 ```

 Once the data is in main memory, the code supplied can process it.

-As an example, we show the two files that describe a very simple dataset with two basic objects: two tetrahedrons.
+As an example, we show two files that describe a very simple dataset with two basic objects: two tetrahedrons.

 The contents of the `tetras1_coor.csv` file is the following:
 ```
 1;1;-0.5774;-0.4082;-1;-0.5774;-0.4082;0;1.1547;-0.4082;0;0;1.2247
 2;1;-0.5774;-1.633;-1;-0.5774;-1.633;0;1.1547;-1.633;0;0;4.899
 ```

 The contents of the `tetras1_vars.csv` file is the following:
 ```
 lineNumber;varX;varY;varZ
 1;1;1;1